-Theme Class number of times Description Out line of coastal 1 Introduction of coastal and urban disasters will be lectured.
+Theme Class number of times Description Outline of coastal 1 Introduction of coastal and urban disasters will be lectured.
 The type and cause and urbarn disasters 1 of coastal and urban disasters will be explained for sequential lectures.
 Modeling of tsunami, The fundamental physics and governing equations of tsunami, storm surge and storm surge and 3 ocean waves will be described and applications and historical events will be waves explained in detail.
-Deduction of accestal Characteristics of historical tsunamis, storms surges and coastal erosion will be Reduction of coastal 3 presented with countermeasures by engineering approaches.
+Reduction of coastal Characteristics of historical tsunamis, storms surges and coastal erosion will be 3 presented with countermeasures by engineering approaches.
 Reliability design disasters for coastal structures will be explained following Japanese standard.
-Earthquake Disaster 1 Review of recent earthquake disasters in urban areas in Japan and other in Urban Areas 1 counries Principle of Strucural Design against 3 Fundamental Principles of safety and performance of structures against Disasters extreme events, including earthquakes and tsunami 1 2 1
+Earthquake disaster 1 Review of recent earthquake disasters in urban areas in Japan and other in urban areas 1 counries Prediction of regional damage due 3 Fundamental principles of regional damage prediction for scenario earthquakes to earthquake and 3 and tsunami events tsunami 1 2 Achievement Evaluation Submission of reports to integrate the idea of prevention and reduction of 1 coastal and urban disasters, to evaluate students' achievements in understanding of the course material.